What is the Lafayette Student Conduct System?

 Graduate School Admissions

 As a part of the application process for most institutions of higher education, applicants will be required to authorize Lafayette College to share the applicant’s conduct record.
-This authorization will be sent to the Office of Academic Advising and Co-Curricular Programming, which will disclose any charges for which an applicant was found responsible and primary sanctions (expulsion, suspension, DPII, DPI, warning probation, or formal warning).
+This authorization will be sent to the Office of Academic Advising and Co-Curricular Programming, which will disclose basic case information for which an applicant was found responsible AND resulted in suspension or expulsion.
+Some graduate schools and programs require more information.
 It is recommended that if a student has one or more violations of the Code of Conduct on their record that they provide a written statement along with a graduate school application outlining the incident and the actions they took to correct your behavior.
 It is always in the best interest of the applicant to be honest concerning a past conduct record.

 If you would like assistance in writing a statement about your record, you may contact your academic adviser, class dean, or the assistant dean of students.